Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 Sounds like fun.

-I think I’ve been there a couple of times with a few of those symptoms, though I have slowed my caffeine roll the last decade or two.
+Due to too many cups of coffee I think I’ve been there a couple of times with a few of those symptoms, though I have slowed my caffeine consumption over the last decade or two.

 And if you want to know what happens if you really go hog-wild with caffeine consumption, read on.